MagicMirrorOrg/MagicMirror-Documentation/about/donate.md

 # Donate

-MagicMirror² is opensource and free.
+MagicMirror² is open source and free.
 That doesn't mean we don't need any money.

 Please consider a donation to help us cover the ongoing costs like webservers and email services.
 If we receive enough donations we might even be able to free